 Yet when the Chinese government starts retaliating for Meng’s arrest in Canada by randomly seizing Canadian citizens in China, our prime minister can no longer dodge his responsibility, although his response is in his usual ambivalent manner.
 Interestingly enough, with those random arrests the Chinese regime unintentionally underscores the American charges Huawei has a very special, privileged status for the Chinese government.

-Following these events our prime minister says on January 25 at his weekly press conference the Netherlands should not be naive with regard to “the signals about espionage by Chinese companies”.
+Following these events our prime minister says on January 25 at his weekly press conference that the Netherlands should not be naive with regard to “the signals about espionage by Chinese companies”.
 Rutte is also concerned about the Chinese arrests and reminds Beijing Meng can expect an impartial and fair trial.
 He quickly adds Huawei is a renowned player in the technology sector, providing jobs in the Netherlands and worldwide.
 The Dutch government will “look critically at any risks associated with takeovers, investments and the purchase of certain goods and services ” by the Chinese.

 Presumably Rutte isn’t talking about himself when he is speaking about naivety.
 It is not entirely clear whom he has in mind by saying “the Netherlands”.
 The Dutch government and our prime minister have played a very active role in luring Huawei to the Netherlands.
-Huawei’s first major European contract is with Telfort in our country, in 2004, still under prime minister Balkende.
+Huawei’s first major European contract is with Telfort in our country, in 2004, during prime minister Balkende’s reign.
 Via the Netherlands (Amsterdam, Voorburg), Huawei rapidly expands its operations throughout Europe.
 For the successive Rutte governments, attracting as many foreign companies as possible is a key focus.
 Rutte visits Huawei in China in 2015, upon which the company confirms to set up a distribution center in Eindhoven.
 The VNO-NCW employers’ organization hopes for even more: Huawei is looking for a new headquarter in Europe.
 Why not the Netherlands?
 After all, the Netherlands does offer attractive tax breaks for innovative foreign companies.

 The Dutch government also does not block telecom companies such as KPN and T-mobile from purchasing ever more equipment from Huawei for their 3 & 4G networks in the Netherlands over the years.
-The parliament occasionally asks some questions about the reliability of the Chinese partner and national security, in particular once the American intelligence services under Obama are discouraging their Western allies from engaging with Huawei because of the espionage risk and the close ties of the company with the Chinese military apparatus.
+The parliament occasionally asks some questions about the reliability of the Chinese partner and national security, in particular once the American intelligence services under Obama begin discouraging their Western allies from engaging with Huawei because of the espionage risk and the close ties of the company with the Chinese military apparatus.

 In 2015 the KPN reassures the Dutch government after an audit of the Huawei’s labs in China: the tests and products meet the international safety and security standards except for a few minor points for improvement (which normally also occur with Western telecom companies).
 In the same year the cabinet decides to renew the C2000 system, the closed communication network intended for use by the Dutch emergency and security services.
 One of the suppliers is Hytera Communications, a Chinese company specializing in RF soft- and hardware.
 From 2017 this company is also put under the American magnifying glass.
 In 2018 it is finally banned by the Trump government.
-Minister Grapperhaus (Justice and Security) promises the Lower House in November 2018 no irreversible decisions regarding the roll-out of the C2000 system will be taken until new investigations determine it cannot be misused for espionage.
+Minister Grapperhaus (Justice and Security) promises the Lower House in November 2018 that no irreversible decisions regarding the roll-out of the C2000 system will be taken until new investigations determine it cannot be misused for espionage.
 On February, 12 2019 the same minister informs parliament the complicated risk assessment will take another 2 months.
-The installation of the C2000 system is postponed indefinitely …
+The installation of the C2000 system is postponed indefinitely…

 The Americans are by no means making themselves popular in Europe by having their NSA do a large eavesdropping operation on mobile phone communication in the Netherlands and elsewhere around 2013, which Rutte labels as “completely unacceptable”.
 But the NSA case proves one thing: eavesdropping isn’t too difficult.
 In 2015 it is revealed the same NSA has tapped conversations of Merkel and other European government leaders.
 Perhaps the general European dissatisfaction and disbelief about these American actions drive Rutte and other European officials to no longer take the American warnings regarding Huawei serious…

-For pictures and a report of the partnership, refer f.e. https://english.ajax.nl/streams/ajax-now/huawei-partners-with-ajax-and-amsterdam-arena-1.htm and http://www.psam.uk.com/ajax-amsterdam-arena-and-huawei-announce-partnership
+For pictures and a report of the partnership, refer f.e.

 The pride of Amsterdam, Ajax, has meanwhile also started working closely with the Chinese telecom giant.
 The two parties conclude a 3-year sponsorship contract and a 5-year technology agreement in May 2014.
 Edwin van der Sar, then Chief Marketing Officer at Ajax, says the following about the collaboration: ,, We are delighted to have signed this agreement.
 Huawei is the largest Chinese company in the Netherlands and therefore matches perfectly our ambitions.
 Moreover, Huawei is a very innovative company and their technological solutions will enable us to offer free WiFi to our supporters. “